 As there are also NDCs that refer to categories of emissions that do not exist as categories/sectors/gases in the IPCC guidelines for national greenhouse gas inventories, Parties that include categories that are not part of the IPCC guidelines, should define those categories and explain which methods they intend to apply for their estimation.
 Where a different organization of emissions is used (e.g. “deforestation” or “renewable energy”) the categories used should be defined, and an explanation provided as to how they relate to existing categories from the IPCC guidelines;

-Accounting guidance should specify where and how Parties indicate which categories of anthropogenic emissions or removals are included in their NDCs;
+Accounting guidance should specify where and how Parties indicate which categories of anthropogenic emissions or removals are included in their NDCs, as appropriate in accordance with CBDR-RC in light of their different national circumstances;

 Each Party should strive to include all emissions sectors, categories, pools and gases in its NDC, preferably as an economy-wide GHG target (Art.
 4.4).
-In doing so, Parties should prioritize their most significant and/or fastest growing emissions for inclusion, while also taking care not to over- or underestimate their real emissions;
+In doing so, Parties should as appropriate in accordance with CBDR-RC in light of their different national circumstances, prioritize their most significant and/or fastest growing emissions for inclusion, while also taking care not to over- or underestimate their real emissions;

 There are some situations where Party might exclude a category of emissions or removals from consideration in its national inventory, and by extension, from the GHG target in its NDC.
-In this case, the Party should clearly indicate the sources and sinks that are not considered and explain the reasons for such exclusions;
+In this case, the Party should as appropriate in accordance with CBDR-RC in light of their different national circumstances clearly indicate the sources and sinks that are not considered and explain the reasons for such exclusions;

 Any mitigation goal that cannot be captured in a Party’s national inventory can nevertheless be communicated as a separate component of the Party’s NDC, alongside the Party’s GHG target.
 However, the Party would need to explain how it is striving to broaden the coverage of its NDC, with a view to moving over time toward an economy-wide GHG target (Article 4.4);